Muweilah

 Muweilah is considered to be one of the most significant Iron Age sites in the UAE.
 Excavations have shown the buildings within the site were damaged by a widespread fire.
-The first evidence of writing in the UAE was found in this site, on a piece pottery with the three letters of the South Arabic (B, M, L).
+The first evidence of writing in the UAE was found in this site, on a piece of pottery with the three letters of the South Arabic (B, M, L).
 Muweilah is one of the sites on the UAE's preliminary list to be nominated in the future to the World Heritage List.

 Foundation

 Carbon dated artefacts found at Muweilah put the settlement's original date of establishment at between 850 and 800 BC and archaeological analysis has shown it enjoyed a brief heyday before being destroyed in a fire around 600BC.
 Constructed in the main from interlocked mud bricks and mud/stone brick walls, the walled settlement itself surrounds a large walled enclosure with seven buildings, thought to have provided living quarters as well as an administrative centre.
 This central building contained at least twenty columns and has been a rich trove for archaeologists, with extensive finds of painted and spouted vessels, iron weapons and hundreds of bronze pieces.